offen/docker-volume-backup/README.md

 ## Differences to `futurice/docker-volume-backup`

-This image is heavily inspired by the `futurice/docker-volume-backup`.
+This image is heavily inspired by `futurice/docker-volume-backup`.
 We decided to publish this image as a simpler and more lightweight alternative because of the following requirements:

 - The original image is based on `ubuntu` and requires additional tools, making it heavy.
 This version is roughly 1/25 in compressed size (it's ~12MB).